Rudman Center Advisory Board

 Prior to that, she worked as a database modeling and marketing consultant for Epsilon, working with various non-profit and financial institutions.
 She also spent time as a strategy consultant with Bain & Company.
 Ms. Gilmore graduated from Bowdoin College, earning summa cum laude and Phi Beta Kappa honors, and earned her MBA, with honors, from the Tuck School of Business at Dartmouth.
 In addition to spending time with her family, she enjoys running, hiking, and spotting assorted birds and other wildlife on her daily walks in the nearby conservation woods with her husband and two Labrador Retrievers.

 Maggie Goodlander is counsel to U.S. Attorney General Merrick B. Garland.
-She is a lawyer and adjunct professor of administrative and constitutional law at UNH Franklin Pierce School of Law.
 A Nashua native, Attorney Goodlander has spent much of the past decade working in legal and policy positions in each branch of the United States government and in both houses of Congress.
 She served as a law clerk to U.S. Supreme Court Justice Stephen Breyer and Chief Judge Merrick Garland of the U.S. Court of Appeals for the District of Columbia; as a senior advisor to U.S. Senators John McCain and Joseph Lieberman; and as counsel to the U.S. House Managers during the first impeachment trial of President Trump.
 She is a lieutenant in the U.S. Navy Reserve and a member of the board of directors of New Hampshire Legal Assistance and the World Affairs Council of New Hampshire.
 She is a graduate of Yale College and Yale Law School.

 Ned Helms was the founding director of the Institute for Health Policy and Practice at UNH for 14 years, overseeing its growth, direction, and national recognition in health policy, analytics, and applied research.
 His experience, which spans the health policy field, included serving as a legislative and administrative assistant for health policy within the U.S. Senate, commissioner of the N.H.
 Department of Health and Human Services, founder and president of a health policy consulting firm, and chief administrative officer of Blue Cross/Blue Shield of New Hampshire.